Monday of the Twelfth Week in Ordinary Time

 “The measure with which you measure will be used to measure you.”

-In today’s Gospel passage we hear Jesus commanding us to love our neighbor in a specific way: that is, by forgiving our neighbor.
+In today’s Gospel passage, we hear Jesus commanding us to love our neighbor in a specific way: that is, by forgiving our neighbor.
+But Jesus explains this command in an interesting way.
 Regarding to what extent—or even whether—we forgive any individual neighbor of ours, Jesus declares: “The measure with which you measure will be used to measure you.”

 We should be mindful that our sins, as infinite offenses against Almighty God, will not permit us finally to enter into His Presence unless we are shown infinite mercy by Almighty God.
 So it is that we ourselves, strengthened by God’s own infinite forgiveness, must forgive others if we hope to live in God’s sight.